Smart Water Meters

 The treated water travels across a vast pipe network to reach homes and businesses nationwide.
 The water regulator Ofwat estimates that around a fifth of water is lost to leakage before it reaches homes and businesses.

-But this is only an estimate – many homes and businesses don’t even have an old-fashioned water meter, meaning no one knows how much water is being used (and wasted through leakage).
+But this is only an estimate – many homes and businesses don’t even have an old-fashioned water meter, meaning no one knows how much water is being used (or wasted through leakage).

 Leaking billions of litres of water comes at a considerable cost in exacerbating water scarcity, a growing problem in our warming climate.